top of page

 In Latin America, these gaps are not abstract.
 They are institutional.
 The communities with the most exposure to algorithmic harm have the least influence over how those systems are designed, deployed, and audited.

-This is the problem Isabel Velarde works on, through advisory engagements, policy research, and institutional dialogue across Latin America and globally.
+This is the problem Isabel Velarde works on, through advisory engagements, practitioner research, and institutional dialogue across Latin America and globally, drawing on over 20 years of digital transformation consulting experience to address the governance dimensions of the next generation of technology-driven decisions.

 bottom of page